 PT79, September 2016, Game #4: Computer Virus

 Linear/Mapping.
 This is one of the most unusual games in LSAT history, and it stumped many excellent test takers.
-Identifying the entry point of the virus is critical and limits the possible outcomes.
+Identifying the entry point of the virus—the first computer infected—is critical and limits the possible outcomes.
 But many test takers struggled to create a diagram, making this game feel nearly impossible.
-See our LSAT Forum for a free video explanation of this game!

 PT80, December 2016, Game #4: Trading Buildings